kunalthadani/Rodent-Infestation-Prediction/README.md

 ### Model serving and monitoring platforms
 The steps that will be taken to implement model serving and monitoring platforms are as follows:
 - Model serving:
-    - After the latest version of the model has been stored as an artifact by MLFlow, FastAPI will be used to wrap the artifact into a standalone inference service as can be seen in the system design diagram.
+    - After the latest version of the model has been stored as an artifact by MLFlow, FastAPI will be used to wrap the artifact into a standalone inference service as can be seen in the system design diagram, this is in reference to unit 6 as a part of Lab Part 3.
-    - As a part of development, we will perform benchmarking tests to find the optimal system and model optimizations specifically for serving, aiming to achieve an inference time of about 10-15 seconds.
+    - As a part of development, we will perform benchmarking tests to find the optimal system and model optimizations specifically for serving, aiming to achieve an inference time of about 10-15 seconds, this is in reference to unit 6 specifically covering Lab Part 1 and 3.
     - We will also have a frontend deployed that will serve as the user interface.
 This UI will let the user select a geographical block, the granularity of which will be decided upon experimentation during development, from a drop-down list/search bar and also a specific duration of time for which the severity of rodent infestation needs to be calculated, hence justifying the need for FastAPI.
     - The inference will return both a severity score and a link to the grafana dashboard for further visualization.
     - (Extra Difficulty Points) Developing multiple options for inference servers, especially server-grade CPU and GPU will be attempted.
 - Model Monitoring:
-    -
+    - As soon as the latest artifact is ready and wrapped in FastAPI, a series of offline tests, as per unit 7 will be performed through the help of the continous X pipeline as follows:
+        - A sanity check is performed to make sure the system is working normally from a general standpoint.
+        - A unit testing will then be performed to test optimizing, operational and behavioural metrics, especially metrics like accuracy, loss and inference time.
+        - All unit tests should pass or else the tested build version is considered to have failed and an alert will be sent to prometheus which will then be displayed on the internal grafana dashboard.
+        - Both of these services as well as the flow can be seen in the system design diagram.
+    - A load test in staging is performed after all the offline tests are passed.
+    - We then perform an online canary test, as per the slides in unit 7.

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,
 and which optional "difficulty" points you are attempting. -->